 Generally, most couples tend to book their venue around a year in advance of their wedding date – at least!
 But, is it necessary to give so much notice?

-Unsurprisingly, you’ll find that most venues will have longer waiting-lists during the summer months, especially at the weekend.
+Unsurprisingly, you’ll find that most venues will have longer waiting lists during the summer months, especially at the weekend.
 If you have your heart set on a particular venue but don’t want to wait years for a summer slot to become available, you could consider marrying on a weekday or in an off-peak season.

 You may even be able to bag yourself a substantial discount!